jas-nat/CNIST-pytorch/README.md

-# CNIST-pytorch
+# MNIST - Pytorch
-My practice in applying Pytorch by using MNIST
+My practice in applying Deep Learning in Pytorch by using MNIST dataset